amoradi/amoradi.github.io/info.md

 #### Web Developer at MRM//McCann
 Birmingham, MI &mdash; Jan.
 2015 - Present

-- Develop web components in Adobe AEM
+- Develop web components in Adobe AEM using a mix of JavaScript, JSP, Sightly, HTML, CSS and Java from scratch
-- Take lead role in website production offering client-side expertise from the outset
-- Actively share knowledge with fellow coders, encourage best practices in the department, and support/encourage other developers
+- Program from a functional paradigm, utilizing higher-order functions, pure functions, and event delegation
+- Employ libraries and frameworks such as jQuery, Modernizer, Respond.js, TerrificJS, Bootstrap and more
+- Write OOCSS with CSS preprocessrors like SASS and LESS
-- Worked with brands such as Abbott, Chevrolet, Keller Graduate School, and Mohegan Sun
+- Work with brands such as Abbott, Chevrolet, Keller Graduate School, and Mohegan Sun
 - Implement click tracking analytics
-- Maintain code modularity with TerrificJS

 #### Front-End Web Developer / Web Designer at Visual Application, Inc.
 Richardson, TX — Sept.
 2012 - Jan.
 2015